Erlang (unit): Erlang C formula

-It is assumed that the call arrivals can be modeled by a Poisson process and that call holding times are described by an exponential distribution.
+It is assumed that the call arrivals can be modeled by a Poisson process and that call holding times are described by an exponential distribution, therefore the Erlang C formula follows from the assumptions of the M/M/c queue model.

 Limitations of the Erlang formula

 When Erlang developed the Erlang-B and Erlang-C traffic equations, they were developed on a set of assumptions.
 These assumptions are accurate under most conditions; however in the event of extremely high traffic congestion, Erlang's equations fail to accurately predict the correct number of circuits required because of re-entrant traffic.
 This is termed a high-loss system, where congestion breeds further congestion at peak times.
 In such cases, it is first necessary for many additional circuits to be made available so that the high loss can be alleviated.
 Once this action has been taken, congestion will return to reasonable levels and Erlang's equations can then be used to determine how exactly many circuits are really required.

 An example of an instance which would cause such a High Loss System to develop would be if a TV-based advertisement were to announce a particular telephone number to call at a specific time.
 In this case, a large number of people would simultaneously phone the number provided.
 If the service provider had not catered for this sudden peak demand, extreme traffic congestion will develop and Erlang's equations cannot be used.